 Reports Tally Heavy Toll Levied by Opioids, Tobacco

-The Indianapolis-based Fairbanks Foundation has released two reports detailing the toll drugs -- especially opioids -- and tobacco take on the state.
+INDIANAPOLIS - The Indianapolis-based Fairbanks Foundation has released two reports detailing the toll drugs -- especially opioids -- and tobacco take on the state.
 The nonprofit says drug deaths in Indiana, the "vast majority" linked to opioids, rose to more than 1,700 last year.
-Smoking and secondhand smoke are attributed to 12,500 deaths in 2017.
+The data links smoking and secondhand smoke to 12,500 deaths in 2017.
 In all, the results say, the addictions cost the state $12.6 billion annually.